maciejg-git/geonames-map/README.md

-# geonamesMap
+# GeonamesMap

-Map application using ArcGIS and OpenStreetMap Map Servers.
+GeonamesMap is mapping application for ArcGIS and OpenStreetMap Map Servers.

-Build with: Vue 2, Vuex, Leaflet, Turf.js, Bootstrap
+Build with: Vue 2, Vuex, Leaflet, Turf.js and Bootstrap.